kiankaas/personal-soccer-stats-analysis/README.md

 1. There are **5** possible outcomes for **Match_Result**: D (draw), L (loss), W (win), PKL (loss via penalty shoot-out), and PKW (win via penalty shoot-out).
 2. I've played in **3 Fall seasons** and **3 Summer seasons**: Fall 21/22, 22/23, 23/24 and Sum 22, 23, 24.
 3. I've participated in **5 competitions**: BMSL D3, BMSL D2, BMSL Cup, KSL D2, and Friendlies.
-D3 indicates Division 3, and D2 indicates Division 2.
 4. The **Min** and **Max** values for **Goals_Forward** are 0 and 9 respectively.
 The **Min** and **Max** values for **Goals_Against** are 0 and 7 respectively.
 No errors here.
 5. The goal and assists columns are of string data types as I games I didnt play in are marked DNP.
 Null values represent 0.
 6.